Drone carrier: Turkey

-In February 2021, President of the Turkish Presidency of Defense Industries (SSB) Ismail Demir made public a new type of UAV being developed by Baykar that is planned to be stationed on Turkey's first amphibious assault ship, TCG Anadolu.
-The new aircraft Baykar Bayraktar TB3 being developed is a naval version of the Bayraktar TB2 equipped with a local engine developed by TEI.
+In February 2021, President of the Turkish Presidency of Defense Industries (SSB) Ismail Demir made public a new type of UAV being developed by Baykar that is planned to be stationed on Turkey's made world's first drone carrier, TCG Anadolu.
+The new aircraft Baykar Bayraktar TB3 developed for the drone carrier equipped with a local engine developed by TEI.
 According to the initial plans, the ship was expected to be equipped with F-35B fighter jets, but following the removal of Turkey from the procurement program, the vessel entered into a modification process to be able to accommodate UAVs.
 Mr. Demir stated that between 30 and 50 folding-winged Bayraktar TB3 UAVs will be able to land and take off using the deck of Anadolu.

 On 19 November 2024, Baykar Bayraktar TB3 UAV successfully landed and took-off from TCG Anadolu.
-It was the first time a fixed-wing unmanned aircraft of this size and class had successfully landed on a short-runway landing helicopter dock.
+It was the first time a fixed-wing unmanned aircraft of this size and class had successfully landed on a short-runway of a carrier ship.

+On 18 February 2026, the Bayraktar TB3 successfully performed a flight demonstration from the TCG Anadolu in the Baltic region during NATO's Steadfast Dart 2026 exercise.
+The drone operated effectively in strong winds, freezing temperatures and heavy snowfall.
+The drone also successfully hit surface targets at sea with two MAM-L precision-guided munitions.
+After this, the Bayraktar TB3 also completed an eight-hour joint sortie with multiple Eurofighter Typhoon fighters of the German Air Force in Baltic Sea during the exercise.
+During this exercise with the Eurofighter Typhoons, the Bayraktar TB-3 was covered 1,700 kilometers on its mission.
+The drone also captured aerial video of the Eurofighter Typhoon using its ASELFLIR 500 electro-optical reconnaissance, surveillance and targeting system made by the Turkish company Aselsan.
+This mission marked a significant integration of unmanned aerial vehicles with advanced fighter jets in a multinational drill with performing manned-unmanned teaming.
+The operation demonstrated the drone carrier TCG Anadolu's capability to operate effectively within high-intensity long-range alliance maneuvers.

 China

-On May 18, 2022, the first Chinese unmanned drone carrier named Zhuhai Cloud ("Zhu Hai Yun") was launched in Guangzhou, Guangdong Province in China, intended to advance marine research and economics.
+On May 18, 2022, the first Chinese unmanned drone carrier named Zhu Hai Yun ("Zhuhai Cloud"), an oceanography research vessel, was launched in Guangzhou, Guangdong Province in China, intended to advance marine research and economics.
 In May 2024, a possible drone carrier, with a catamaran layout and low flight deck, was spotted in the Jiangsu Dayang Marine Shipyards.

-Confirming the speculative role of the UAV carrier, Captain Chi Jianjun, a Chinese Navy official, announced that the recently launched Type 076-class Sichuan warship will operate UAVs, as will many other vessels in the PLAN.
+The Type 076 landing helicopter dock is a class of amphibious assault ship hosting aviation facilities for fixed-wing aircraft.
+Analysts long predicted it could be used as a drone carrier..
+In 2025, Captain Chi Jianjun, a Chinese Navy official, confirmed that the Type 076 warship will operate UAVs, as will many other vessels in the PLAN.